Cleavage (mineral property)

 Octahedral cleavage: it occurs in cubic minerals that crystallize as octahedrons.
 Four cleavage planes, repeated by the symmetry of the mineral, intersect producing small octahedrons.
 The classic example is fluorite.

-Prismatic cleavage: occurs in prismatic minerals, whose cleavage planes are parallel to the long axis of the prism (the c-axis).
+Prismatic cleavage: parallel to the long axis (c-axis) of prismatic minerals.
 Examples are amphiboles and pyroxenes.

 Dodecahedral cleavage: some high symmetry minerals may have six cleavage planes that intersect in space separating small dodecahedrons (e.g. sphalerite).